ShadowLei/meta-mapper/README.md

 * Do not support cycle structure.
     > If the structure can't use JSON.stringify, then don't use meta-mapper please.
 * Do not support custom map function yet.

+## Exception & Error
+* Most of the `Exception` was thrown for the definiation error, which means you might correct it on the program phase instead of runtime phase.
+* `Error` returned from `$rtn.errors` which represent the map runtime error.
+It's an array structure since we use `try map as much as possible` stragety.
+    > `$rtn.errors[$idx].name` is the meta name by default, example `paging.offset`.
+When there's array structure it could be like `paging.detail.data[2].value` etc.

 ## Performance
 Below performance test based on: 2.4 GHz 8-Core Intel Core i9 + 64G Memory.